HBO documentary ‘Showbiz Kids’ isn’t the tabloid drama you’d expect

 For director Alex Winter (Downloaded, Deep Web, The Panama Papers), there was a moment while interviewing a subject for his latest HBO documentary Showbiz Kids that the story he’d been trying to tell for seven years finally clicked into place.

 Winter—whose previous documentaries lean more into tech and political spaces—wanted to dig into the world of child stars, having been one himself starting in the 1970s before his breakout role in 1989’s Bill & Ted’s Excellent Adventure.
-But it wasn’t until the momentum of the Me Too movement, plus the proliferation of kids becoming stars on social media, that he was able to sell his idea and start interviewing former child stars, including Evan Rachel Wood (Thirteen), Todd Bridges (Diff’rent Strokes) , Wil Wheaton (Stand by Me), Mara Wilson (Matilda), Henry Thomas (E.T.), and silent film legend Diana Serra Cary, aka Baby Peggy, who began her career at just three years old in 1921.
+But it wasn’t until the momentum of the Me Too movement, plus the proliferation of kids becoming stars on social media, that he was able to sell his idea and start interviewing former child stars, including Evan Rachel Wood (Thirteen), Todd Bridges (Diff’rent Strokes) , Wil Wheaton (Stand by Me), Mara Wilson (Matilda), Henry Thomas (E.T.), and silent film legend Diana Serra Cary, aka Baby Peggy, who began her career at just 3 years old in 1921.

 “I remember sitting across from Diana Serra Cary thinking, ‘Holy crap.
 She’s just telling my story,'” Winter says.
 “This woman’s 101 years old and her experiences are identical to mine in all of these fundamental ways.
 And that just kept happening interview after interview until I realized, Oh, that’s really the movie: Our experiences are really common and they have a similar trajectory.
 That was actually very moving for me, much more than I expected.”